 If you want to provide excellent customer service you should respond to live chats in under 3 minutes.
 On average, companies take 2 minutes and 40 seconds to respond to an initial chat message.

 The first step to set up live chat support on your WordPress site is to find a live chat software provider.
 Once you’ve picked a provider, download their WordPress plugin inside WordPress.
 To do this log in to your WordPress site and click on Plugins in your admin panel.
-Click install new plugin, and search for your chat provider.
+Click Install a new plugin, and search for your chat provider.
 Once you find it, click Install Now and Activate Plugin.
-Log in to your chat software, select the chat button you like, and copy its HTML code to clipboard (Ctrl + C).
+Log in to your chat software, select the chat button you like, and copy its HTML code to the clipboard (Ctrl + C).
 Head back to WordPress.
 Click your provider’s plugin and paste (Ctrl + V) the chat button code inside the Button Code box.
 Click save, refresh your website, and your live chat will be ready to use.

 Be the first to receive exclusive offers and the latest news on our products and services directly in your inbox.